au-research/github-training/episodes/1-using-github-to-manage-non-code-projects.md

 permalink: /1-using-github-to-manage-non-code-projects
 ---

-# Why use GitHub to manage non-code projects?
 Teaching: 5 minutes

 GitHub originally started as a collaborative platform for software development projects.
 Based on git, it has a robust version control system that allows one or more people to work concurrently on a project, have a formal review process, and manage conflicts between contributions.